How it's done

 Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
 This dashboard provides you with a snapshot of the major costs of conducting business in Edmonton and assistance available to Edmonton businesses.

-In comparison to other provinces, businesses in the Greater Edmonton Region benefit from an Alberta advantage when it comes to corporate income taxes.
+In comparison to other provinces, businesses in Edmonton benefit from an Alberta advantage when it comes to corporate income taxes.
 Specific benefits include no provincial sales tax, no payroll tax, no health care premiums, lower personal income tax rates and the lowest fuel tax of any province in the country.
 Alberta continues to be a great place to do business thanks to its infrastructure, strong urban growth centers, increasingly diverse economy, growing population and lucrative investment opportunities.